rhnfzl/Proactive-BPM-Adaptation-via-Online-Reinforcement-Learning/README.md

 # proactive_BPM_adaptation

+The repository goes step by step process to recreate the Experiment of [Triggering Proactive Business Process Adaptations via Online Reinforcement Learning](https://doi.org/10.1007/978-3-030-58666-9_16).

 To recreate the experiments, you can use docker and not have to install any of the requirements on your machine.

 Setup the docker in your machine, clone the repository and replace models-bpic, models-bpic17, models-traffic with the file from https://uni-duisburg-essen.sciebo.de/s/iFy6y0BsAWTgWLV?path=%2F.
 The CSV file for each model is too large to be pushed to Git, those will be used during RL execution.
 Once the files are updated, Run the "00_docker_builder" scripts.
 The script will build two docker images for you, named "threshold-python" and "threshold-java".
 Within the root of this repository, execute the "docker-compose up" command, to run both images.